MichaelCurrin/docker-quickstarts/shell-basics.md

 ## Create a Linux container

-You can run the commands in this guide without a copy of this `docker-quickstart` repo and without creating a `Dockerfile`.
+You can run the commands in this guide without a copy of this `docker-quickstarts` repo and without creating a `Dockerfile`.

 ### Choose a base image